What Is a Marine Propulsion Control System?

 As it degrades — through electrical noise, mechanical wear, or connection faults — the pitch controller begins to receive inaccurate position readings.
 This causes the controller to continuously correct toward a phantom error, driving the actuator against the actual pitch stop.
 The symptom is a pitch that hunts continuously around the setpoint, or a steady-state error that increases over time.

-Older propulsion controls engineering systems — particularly those from the 1990s and early 2000s — were built on hardware that is now obsolete.
+Older CPP control systems — particularly those from the 1990s and early 2000s — were built on hardware that is now obsolete.

 I/O cards fail, firmware updates are no longer available, and spare parts can be impossible to source.
 Signs of ageing control electronics include intermittent faults that are difficult to reproduce, increasing pitch controller response times, and alarms that trigger spuriously due to degraded signal conditioning.